CHOOSE A TOP FEDERAL CRIMINAL LAWYER

 In some situations, they may have a search warrant entitling them to search your home, business, or any other place you may have stored potential evidence, such as a storage unit or a safety deposit box.
 The search warrant describes what locations will be searched and what they are looking for.

-If you are interested in becoming a cooperating witness, or you simply want to meet with investigators to find out what’s going on, your federal criminal defense attorney will arrange a date and time to accompany you to for your proffer.
+If you are interested in becoming a cooperating witness, or you simply want to meet with investigators to find out what’s going on, your federal criminal lawyer will arrange a date and time to accompany you to for your proffer.

 Subpoena.
 There are two types of federal subpoenas.
-Either type may be issued by a judge, a U.S. attorney, or a Grand Jury.
+Either type may be issued by a judge, a U.S. lawyer, or a Grand Jury.

-- Ad testificandum subpoena requires you to testify in court.
+- Ad testificandum subpoena requires you to testify in a court of law.

 - Duces tecum subpoena requires you to produce documents, such as business records.

-Failure to comply with a subpoena can have serious consequences, so discuss any developments with your federal criminal defense lawyer immediately.
+Failure to comply with a subpoena can have serious consequences, so it’s imperative to contact a federal criminal lawyer immediately.

 In addition to more familiar agencies like the FBI, DEA, and ATF, most government agencies have their own investigative arm.
 Depending on your occupational affiliations or the crime, you could be investigated by organizations like: